Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Height: 7–10 inches

-While small in stature, the Brussels Griffon thinks that they are the largest dog on the planet.
-They don’t shy away from meeting new people and enjoy playing with children of all ages.
-These great ratters have medium-length wiry hair.
+While small in stature, the Brussels Griffon thinks they are the largest dog on the planet.
+These skilled ratters have medium-length wiry hair and don’t shy away from meeting new people.
+They enjoy playing with children of all ages.

 12. Irish Wolfhound